Year Out Research Opportunities

 Ortho - Columbia University Pedi Ortho Surgery Pre-doctoral Research Fellowship

 The Division of Pediatric Orthopaedic Surgery and the Weinberg Family Cerebral Palsy Center at Columbia University, offer an exciting opportunity for those interested in pursuing a career in orthopaedic surgery.
 This pre-doctoral research fellowship between the 3rd and 4th years offers training in clinical research and direct collaboration with faculty members both invaluable in securing future career goals.
 Our productive and internationally known team has repeatedly helped students obtain skills that have significantly contributed to orthopaedic success.
 A stipend will be provided for this position.
-Please send your CV and 2 letters of recommendation to Fay Callejo.
+Please send your required materials to Fay Callejo.
 Feel free to also contact her for any further details and questions.
 For more information, check out the Program Announcement.

 Ortho - Johns Hopkins Poggi Pediatric Orthopaedic Fellow

 The Johns Hopkins Poggi Research Fellowship is a year-long fellowship program for extraordinary medical students.
 Fellows will have the opportunity to participate in cutting-edge clinical research, and learn the skills necessary to produce sound, high-quality papers.
 For more information and to apply, visit the Poggi Fellowship website.
-If you have any questions, please contact: Brian Sullivan or Dr. Paul Sponseller.
+If you have any questions, please contact the current Poggi Fellows.
+Also, check out the Poggi Research Fellowship PPT.

 Ortho - NYU Orthopaedic Surgery Research Fellowships